StanJulia/Stan.jl/README.md

 All arguments have default values, although usually at least the name and model arguments will be provided.

 After a Stanmodel has been created, the workhorse function stan() is called to run the simulation.

+The stan() call uses 'make' to create (or update when needed) an executable with the given model.name, e.g. bernoulli in the above example.
+If no model String (or of zero length) is found, a message will be shown.

+If the Julia REPL is started in the correct directory, stan(model) is sufficient for a model that does not require a data file.
+See the Binormal example.

 The full signature of stan() is:
 ```
 function stan(